harleydutton/tabula-rasa/tabula-rasa/Sections/Toolkit (unlucky)/Toolkit.md

-The point of this section is to provide a storyteller with optional tools to use when they get stuck or don't how to make something.
+The point of this section is to provide a storyteller with optional tools to use when they get stuck or don't know how to make something.

 Products
 - tables